lionelmace/iks-lab/book/appendix-terraform.md

 1. Check Terraform installation by running `terraform` in your terminal.
 You should see a list of **Common commands**.

-## Install IBM Cloud Provider

-The IBM Cloud Terraform Provider is available on [HashiCorp Terraform Registry](https://registry.terraform.io/providers/IBM-Cloud/ibm).
+## Provision a VPC to host your cluster

 1. Export API credential tokens as environment variables
     ```
     export TF_VAR_ibmcloud_api_key="Your IBM Cloud API Key"
     ```
-1.

-## Provision a VPC to host your cluster

 1. Go to the terraform folder
     ```